 If you have a small home maintenance project, want to build a deck, or you are looking for a lawn service, the small community shows may be worth your time.
 However, if you want to shop for residential architecture services, interior design services, or for a custom home or remodeling contractor, you should consider one of the major shows.
 That being said, there are a myriad of shows and expos that will try to draw you in.
 But if you don’t watch out you will end up wasting your time on shows that are filled with exhibitors that use high pressure techniques to sell you cable T.V, pots and pans, or the latest floor cleaning gadget.
 In the Twin Cities, the home show season is typically kicked off in late January and ends in early March.
 From the end of January to early March there will be 4 major home shows with two of them happening on the same weekend so I will only be at three.

-The first show of the season is the Minneapolis Home & Remodeling Show in the US Bank Stadium, January 25 – 27, 2019.
+The first show of the season is the Minneapolis Home & Remodeling Show in the US Bank Stadium, February 3 – 5, 2023.
 This show is run by the same organization as the Minneapolis Home & Garden Show and features national celebrity guests, local industry experts, and the latest products and services in home design and construction.
 The high quality of the exhibitors will ensure it will be the resource for creative inspiration and helpful advice for all of your home improvement projects.
 In addition, you can catch plenty of other presentations and live demonstrations at the Main Stage, featuring local and national experts in home improvement, architecture, remodeling, décor, and more.
-Making it easier to attend, Metro Transit is proving free light-rail and bus rides to and from the show all three days.
 If all that isn’t enough the stadium is spectacular and the view of the Minneapolis skyline is worth the trip on its own.

 Upcoming Home Shows